IdiotamSpielen/VTT-Project/README.md

 also at full price
 And I refuse to pay a monthly subscription for something that could be done with a local application and a Discord server!

 Well, the Discord server will not be created by this, but I'm currently working on the application.

+## compatibility

+Developed for Windows systems, but due to the nature of Java possibly compatible with Linux and MacOS, but no guarantees.
+Designed for Dungeons and Dragons 5E specifically, but you may use it for other systems, I'm not yur dad.
+(Maybe it'll get dedicated support for other RPG-Systems if I feel like it)
+Written for Game Masters, but Players could also use it in the state it's in right now.
+Again, I'm not your dad.

 ## database info